anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 19) Click 'Sync device'

-## 20) Your device from step 18, will say; "New device added, congratulations"
+## 20) Your device from step 17, will say; "New device added, congratulations"

 If you hear this message, click 'Yes'
 If you did not hear this message after a about a minute, click 'No' and review these steps...you may have missed one

-## 21) You were able to click 'Yes', now click 'View devices'
+## 21) If you were able to click 'Yes', now click 'View devices'

 ## 22) The device you added is shown in the list, 'Office Echo Monkey'